AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-campaign.md

    All Visitors (Default).

    Identity type: ECID (Experience Cloud ID)
    This setting uses the ECID as the primary identity for recognizing users.
-When identity stitching is in place, ECID is linked to CRM ID for personalized targeting Select or create a decision policy that defines the offer logic.
+When identity stitching is in place, ECID is linked to CRM ID for Personalized Targeting Select or create a decision policy that defines the offer logic.

 5. **Decision Policy**